 As I mentioned in the last two blog posts, I’ve just finished reading a wonderful book reviewing the research to-date on yoga called The Science of Yoga: The Risks and the Rewards by William J. Broad.
-In this blog post, I’m going to present an overview on the findings of the research on the benefits of yoga to nervous system in the next blog post.
+In the next blog post, I’m going to present an overview on the findings of the research on the benefits of yoga to nervous system.
 Understanding that requires some understanding of how your nervous system works.
 This will be the focus of this blog post.

 A Quick Primer on the Nervous System